happywithxpl/GeneMiner/README.md

 When you use GeneMiner please cite:

-**GeneMiner : a software for extracting phylogenetic markers from next-generation sequencing data**
+**GeneMiner : a tool for extracting phylogenetic markers from next-generation sequencing data**